carbon-design-system/sveld/README.md

 #### Branded types

-A branded type is a primitive intersected with a unique marker so that otherwise interchangeable values (a `UserId` vs. any other `string`) become distinct domain types.
-At runtime the value is still the underlying primitive, but TypeScript treats the brand as a separate type.
-Declare the brand inline with `@type` — `sveld` preserves the intersection verbatim in the emitted prop type, so the brand participates fully in IntelliSense, autocomplete, and hover tooltips on the consumer side.
+A branded type is a primitive plus a unique marker so values like `UserId` are not interchangeable with any other `string`.
+At runtime it is still the underlying primitive; TypeScript treats the brand as a separate type.
+Declare the brand inline with `@type`. `sveld` copies the intersection verbatim into the emitted prop type, so the brand shows up in IntelliSense, autocomplete, and hover tooltips on the consumer side.

 **Example:**